gg9192/tetris/README.md

 For more information on processing, visit https://processing.org/overview

-In order for the project to work, you MUST add core.jar (processing) as a library!
+In order for the project to work, you MUST add core.jar (processing) as a library, and use Eclipse IDE to import!

 https://www.linkedin.com/in/alex-guo-b104ba208/